Birdwatchers can help document winter bird irruptions.

 Great gray owls are the largest owls in North America and are denizens of Canada’s boreal forests, although a few nest in Minnesota.
 Those nesting birds are joined by their northern brethren when vole numbers plummet and hungry owls move south during the winter.
 A spectacular irruption brought thousands of great gray owls into Minnesota during the 2004-05 winter when birdwatchers could easily find dozens of these normally uncommon owls in a day.
 The big birds are not shy and could be watched during the day hunting by a roadside, leaning forward from a perch to listen for rodents tunneling beneath the snow surface, then plunging into the snow with talons outstretched to seize their prey.
 Hawk owls and boreal owls also were numerous that winter, making the irruption even more extraordinary.

 Will this winter bring another irruption of northern owls to Minnesota?
 Irruptions can be difficult to predict, but the usual cycle of vole populations suggests that great gray owls could be numerous again (although not as numerous as during 2004-05).
 A good place to look for northern owls (and northern finches) is the Sax-Zim Bog, 200 square-miles of ideal habitat crisscrossed by county roads approximately 35 miles north of Duluth near the town of Cotton.
-The 6th Annual Sax-Zim Bog Winter Birding Festival is planned for February 15 – 17 and is a good opportunity for anyone eager to watch these winter visitors.
+The Sax-Zim Bog Winter Birding Festival in February is a good opportunity for anyone eager to watch these winter visitors.